 Three months working with traumatised children in a developing country has given a CSU social work graduate a new perspective on life.
-Ms Rhonda Emonson from Albury, will be among the first four graduates of the Masters of Social Work.
+Ms Rhonda Emonson from Albury, was among the first four graduates of the Masters of Social Work.
 As part of her postgraduate studies at CSU, Ms Emonson worked with orphans on the island of Negros Occidental, the Philippines.
 ‘We’ve all heard about communities that survive without sewage, electricity, shelter and on a cup of rice a day‘ she said.
 ‘To live in these circumstances is heartbreaking yet inspirational’.
 ‘It’s created a yearning to work with those who have so few resources and struggle to survive from day to day as a result of poverty and lack of infrastructure,’ she said.

 HUME RIVERINA COMMUNITY LEGAL SERVICE